Dundee (Succession)

-"Dundee" is the eighth episode of the second season of HBO satirical comedy-drama television series Succession, and the 18th overall.
-It was written by Mary Laws and directed by Kevin Bray, and aired on September 29, 2019.
+"Dundee" is the eighth episode of the second season of American satirical comedy-drama television series Succession, and the 18th episode overall.
+It was written by Mary Laws and directed by Kevin Bray, and originally aired on HBO on September 29, 2019.

 In the episode, the Roys travel to Dundee, Scotland, Logan's birthplace, to celebrate his 50th anniversary as CEO of Waystar RoyCo.